Unboxed-Software/solana-course/content/token22-metadata.md

   };
   ```

-  These accounts are necessary for the mint and metadata creation process.

 - lastly we are going to create the instructions that will create this metadata account, and then we will loop over them to convert them into a `solana/web3js` instruction format, and we will return that
 ```ts
   return createV1(umi, { ...accounts, ...data })